- Registration & fees

 Do I need a Carleton email account?

 Yes!
 Every Carleton student must use their Carleton email account when communicating with the university– that way we can be sure your information is kept confidential.
+Once you are accepted, we will email you instructions on setting up your account.

 Use your MyCarletonOne account to access: